MetPX/sarracenia/_sources/Contribution/Development.rst.txt

 Committing Code
 ~~~~~~~~~~~~~~~

-What should be done prior to committing to the stable branch?
+What should be done prior to committing to the development branch?
 Checklist:

 - do development on some other branch.
 Usually the branch will be named after the issue being
   addressed.
 Example: issue240, if we give up on an initial approach and start another one,
   there may be issue240_2 for a second attempt.
 There may also be feature branches, such as v03.

-- **sr_insects tests works** (See Testing) The stable branch should always be functional, do not commit code if the sr_insects tests are not working.
+- **sr_insects tests works** (See Testing) The development branch should always be functional, do not commit code if the sr_insects tests are not working.

 - Natural consequence: if the code changes means tests need to change, include the test change in the commit.

 - **update doc/** manual pages should get their updates ideally at the same time as the code.

-Usually there will be many such cycles on a development branch before one is ready
+Usually there will be many such cycles on an issueXXX  branch before one is ready
 to issue a pull request.
 Eventually, we get to `Commits to the Development Branch`_